-Push-ups are one of the most popular and effective bodybuilding exercises.
-Accessible to everyone, they do not require any specific equipment and can be done anywhere.
+Push-ups are one of the most popular and effective strength training exercises.
+Accessible to everyone, they require no special equipment and can be performed anywhere.

 This bodyweight exercise works several muscle groups, mainly those of the upper body , but also stabilizing muscles, guaranteeing a complete workout.